Legends of Norrath: Expansions

 Legends of Norrath had 16 sets released between September 2007 and August 2013.
 Each one featured a number of base cards which could be found in either starter or booster packs, as well as promotional cards and special loot cards which could grant items in either EverQuest or EverQuest II.
 They would feature characters, locations, and monsters featured in both games, and would sometimes have story arcs revolving around a current expansion or key points in the history of the EverQuest series.
-Sets were originally released at a rate of one every 3–4 months until Debt of the Ratonga, which debuted almost a year after the previous mini set The Jarsath Detroyer.
+Sets were originally released at a rate of one every 3–4 months until Debt of the Ratonga, which debuted almost a year after the previous mini set The Jarsath Destroyer.
 The final set, Drakkinshard, released 8 months later, would be the last one produced until the game's closure in August 2016.